Loading...

 How to consume egg omelet or scrambled egg, tea with milk without glucose spikes

-Incorporate vegetables like spinach, bell peppers, or tomatoes into your omelet or scrambled eggs.
-They provide fiber that can help slow down glucose absorption.
+Incorporate non-starchy vegetables like spinach, bell peppers, or tomatoes into your omelet or scrambled eggs to add fiber and nutrients, which can help moderate blood sugar levels.

-If you enjoy your eggs with toast, choose whole grain or multigrain bread, which digests more slowly compared to white bread.
+If you enjoy toast with your eggs, opt for whole grain or whole wheat bread, which is less likely to cause a spike compared to white bread.

 Include Healthy Fats